Would We React The Same Way To Janet Jackson’s Boob In 2018?

 Advertisement

-I mean, sure — that is definitely a nipple barely concealed with a jeweled star.
+I mean, sure — that is definitely a nipple barely concealed with a jewelled star.
 But Kim Kardashian now posts more revealing selfies to Instagram on a weekly basis.

 Maybe I'm so unfazed because we've seen a lot more boobs on TV since then.
 The rise of prestige cable channels like HBO, and streaming services like Netflix, Amazon Prime, and Hulu has made nudity an afterthought.
 Game of Thrones has given us more full-frontal female nudity than we know what to do with, and added twincest on top of it.
 2017 gave us more female masturbation scenes than ever before.
 I mean, American Gods gave us our first man-eating vagina!
 We don't register the boob itself anymore.
 Instead, we ask: what is being done with, or to the boob?
 Is it a good (feminist) boob, or a bad (objectifying) boob?